 "Nice to see you again Lucas," I say to him.

-I now can finally look at my girls.
-They both had different dresses, but both look beautiful.
+I now can finally look at my girls: they both look beautiful.
 Of course I say that, but I'm slightly biased.
-Tess has managed to straighten her wild curls and they frame her face, puller up on one side.
+Tess has managed to straighten her wild curls and they frame her face.
 Kate's hair had been pulled out of her face by little braids that meet in the back with a jewel encrusted clip.

 "Ok picture time," Carol says coming out of the living room holding her camera.
 All of the kids groan.
 Carol scoffs quickly.
 "Oh come on a few pictures are not going to kill you."

 "Yes they are mom.
 We'll all melt into a puddle of good," Kate says sarcastically laughing.
 Everyone else laughs along with her, easing some of the tension.